Filimonova-Ekaterina/CrowPanel_TTS_clock-weather-quote_station/readme.md

    - **Success**: "WiFi settings sent to device" - credentials are delivered to the panel
    - **Error**: Specific failure reason (COM port access denied, device not responding, etc.)
 6. The device's display will show the received WiFi credentials on the WiFi setup screen, and a connection attempt will begin when you press the "connect" button.
+7. Before updating firmware, close the app to release the COM port.
 > **Note:** During the initial Wi-Fi setup, the device may reboot to initialize the network interfaces via a COM port connection.
 In this case, simply re-send the Wi-Fi credentials.
+>If Wi-Fi fails to connect, enter the correct credentials and resend them to unlock the connection button on the panel.

 ### Example usage